score-json/json/TSF/README.md

     If, e.g. due to an update of ``nlohmann/json``, the references of any items (be it tests or code) changes, then this should trigger a re-evaluation of the statement.
     In particular if the behaviour changed significantly, it can be justifiable to assume that the old SME scores do not reflect the statement anymore.
 * addition of automatic validators:
     Recall that the SME-scores have different meanings depending on whether or not an automatic validator is implemented.
     In the absence of a validator, the SME shall assess their confidence in the statement based on linked artifacts (references) and their own knowledge.
-In the presence of an automatic validator, the SME shall assess only their confidence in the validator as an accurate measure of the truth of the statement.
+    In the presence of a validator, the SME shall assess only their confidence in the validator as an accurate measure of the truth of the statement.

 ## Validators